Masks are now required to help prevent spread of COVID-19

 COVID-19 spreads easily from person to person.
 If you are a close contact of someone with COVID-19 you will need to take steps to prevent possible spread in case you also have COVID-19.

-Close contact means being within six feet, for a long time, of someone who is diagnosed with COVID-19 during their infectious period, which starts two days before any symptoms began, or for people who didn't have symptoms, two days before they got tested, and continues until they are recovered.
-Close contact does not mean: being more than six feet away in the same indoor environment for a long period of time, walking by, or briefly being in the same room.
+Close contact means being within six feet for 15 minutes or more, of someone who is diagnosed with COVID-19 during their infectious period.
+The infectious period starts two days before any symptoms began, or for people who didn't have symptoms, two days before they got tested, and continues until they are recovered.
+Close contact does not mean: being more than six feet away in the same indoor environment for a short period of time, walking by, or briefly being in the same room.

 |Examples of close contacts||Examples of not close contacts|